Key Takeaways

 The First Amendment prohibits the government from abridging freedom of speech.
 This includes not just direct censorship, but also retaliation—punishing someone for exercising their speech rights.

-The core principle: The government cannot condition benefits or impose burdens based on the exercise of constitutional rights.
+The core principle: The government generally cannot condition public benefits or impose burdens because someone exercised constitutional rights.

 First Amendment retaliation claims arise in two main contexts: